unrealgo/unrealgo/README.md

 UnrealGo
 ===========

-UnrealGo is a reference implementation of [alphagoZero](https://deepmind.com/blog/alphago-zero-learning-scratch/) in C++.
+UnrealGo is a experimental implementation of [alphagoZero](https://deepmind.com/blog/alphago-zero-learning-scratch/) in C++.
 It's developed with MCTS and deep reinforcement learning.
 It can be trained from scratch.

 Dependencies